 Sun Peaks and Heffley Creek

-Sun Peaks Resort (population: 500) is easy to access from the Lower Mainland via Highway 5, or by flying into the Kamloops airport, located only 45 minutes south of the village, turning off at the hamlet of Heffley Creek.
+Sun Peaks Resort has easy to access from the Lower Mainland via Highway 5, or by flying into the Kamloops airport, located only 45 minutes south of the village, turning off at the hamlet of Heffley Creek.

 Accommodations in winter and in summer at Sun Peaks range from cozy bed and breakfasts to mountainside ski chalet rentals, from luxurious hotels and comfortable lodges, to condos, camping and an RV park.

 Medical needs can be met at the Sun Peaks Health Centre.
 Sun Peaks is also equipped with a multitude of services from grocery delivery to currency exchange.
 Visit the service directory for a complete list of businesses in the Sun Peaks area.

 The Sun Peaks and area map can be accessed here.